mitchcapper/KeePassSync/README.md

 <!-- /MarkdownTOC -->

-Requirements:
+Requirements
 -------------

 - KeePass 2.09 or higher

-Changes:
+Changes
 -------------
 See [Change Log](ChangeLog.md) for details

-How to install:
+How to install
 ---------------

 To install a plugin, follow these steps: